Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

  im not that informed on systems [Sys] but i do my best to respect everyone, Forgive me if i say something stupid, and or make you uncomfortable / etc

 Oh and fyi im a minor im under 17y but im over 13y Iwc 18+ year olds.

+Read other readmes for other information + might update randomly extremely randomly lmao .

 🎧ྀི "They'll **kill** a girl for dancing dont talk to me again!
 BLEGH!"౨ৎ⋆˚｡⋆